Kcav18/MechaCar_Statistical_Analysis/README.md

 ## Overview

-A few weeks after starting his new role, Jeremy is approached by upper management about a special project.
 AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
-AutosRUs’ upper management has called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.
+AutosRUs’ upper management has called on me, Jeremy, and the data analytics team to review the production data for insights that may help the manufacturing team.

-In this challenge, you’ll help Jeremy and the data analytics team do the following:
+In this challenge, I helped Jeremy and the data analytics team do the following:

-Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.
+- Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.
-Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.
+- Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.
-Run t-tests to determine if the manufacturing lots are statistically different from the mean population.
+- Run t-tests to determine if the manufacturing lots are statistically different from the mean population.
-Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
-For each statistical analysis, you’ll write a summary interpretation of the findings.
+- Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

+## Results

-## Linear Regression to Predict MPG
+## Linear Regression to Predict MPG:
+*Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.*

+**Results from Linear Regression:**
 ```
 Call:
 lm(formula = mpg ~ vehicle_length + vehicle_weight + spoiler_angle +